SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 20
 30

-*The character may “walk” a maximum of her Move in one round; she must have a ﬂat surface to stop on at the end of her turn or she falls and takes damage from the fall.
+*The character may "walk" a maximum of her Move in one round; she must have a ﬂat surface to stop on at the end of her turn or she falls and takes damage from the fall.
 Condition